TransformativeTimes/multi-layer-systems-map/README.md

 - Modern web browser with WebGL support

 ### Installation
-Start by cloning this repo, then open it with your terminal and install the deppendencies and start a local server for development.
+Start by cloning this repo, then open it with your terminal and install the dependencies and start a local server for development.

 ```bash
 npm install